4 Factors & 5 Charts – How Much Food Should a Cat Eat

 As we mentioned earlier, they don’t know when the next serving will arrive as they haven’t yet developed that habit.
 So, be patient when your kitty meows at you for food, even though they’ve just eaten.

-How Much Food Should You Feed an Adult Cat
+How Much Food Should an Adult Cat Eat a Day

 An average adult cat weighs around 3.5 to 4 kilograms (about 8 pounds) and needs approximately 200 calories per day to maintain a healthy weight.